StephanieUgwuanya/SQL-RockbusterVideoRental/README.md

 Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in order to stay competitive.

-My analysis will help tp launch the new online video service by answering the questions below:
+My analysis will help t0 launch the new online video service by answering the key questions below:

 <b>• Which movies contributed the most/least to revenue gain? </b>